aappddeevv/mscrm-soap-auth/README.md

 data and results being requested and fetched.
 The debug log level is very verbose and not suitable for normal use.

-The library is designed for high performance data dumping.
-The command line options are a bit cumbersome so you can control the performance envelope more succinctly.
+The library is designed to be a swiss army knife.
+It can be used for high performance data dumping, obtaining WSDL files from your org service or listing all the endpoints available to you in your region.
+The command line options are a bit cumbersome so you can succinctly control the performance envelope.
 Some command line options do not work yet, but I'll be updating them shortly.

 ##Capabilities
 metadata
 * Download an org's metadata describing the entities.

 discovery
 * Download your discovery WSDL.
 * List endpoints given your userid, password and region.
-* Find a given org data services SOAP URL given an username/password and region.
+* Find a given org data services SOAP URL given an username/password and web app URL.

 auth
 * Run a whoami to confirm your ability to login.